BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/advanced_playstyle.md

 layout: page
 ---

-This should be used as a guideline, since your tank might want Blessing of Sacrifice somewhere else deepending on dungeon and pulls.
+This should be used as a guideline, since your tank might want Blessing of Sacrifice somewhere else depending on dungeon and pulls.

 **Blood Death Knight**